ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 consumer CPUs like AMD's ThreadRipper.
 The shared memory programming model is becoming an increasingly leaky abstraction.
-Cache coherence logic in processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are all accustomed to.
+Cache coherence logic in processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are all accustomed to \[Sorin11\].
 However, at its limit, the observed performance is defined by the actual implementation of a distributed memory with all updates performed by message passing.
 Performance being dictated by the message latency and bandwidth of this machinery.